outscal/Health-And-Damage-System-Instructions/Chap04-Conclusion.md

 Still Stuck?

-### Check this [solution repository](https://github.com/outscal/Health-And-Damage-System/tree/Solution-Statement) if you need help
+### Check this [Solution Repository](https://github.com/outscal/Health-And-Damage-System/tree/Solution-Statement) if you need help
 # Showcase To The World!

 So now, go ahead, show this to the world, share it with your clanmates and friends on LinkedIn, Instagram and other social meadia handles.